Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 E: Explanation

 This is where you expand on your topic and include additional supportive information.

-If you were talking about smart phones and productivity, maybe you could start mentioning what elements of the smart phone makes it optimal for productivity.
+If you were talking about smartphones and productivity, maybe you could mention what elements of the smartphone make it optimal for productivity.

 E: Evidence

-This would be the information from reputable sources you researched for your topic.
-Here’s where you can talk about all the information you have discovered from experts who have carefully studied this subject.
-Perhaps you could mention a quote from a a technology reporter who has been following the rise of smart phones for years.
+This is the information from reputable sources you researched for your topic.
+Here's where you can talk about all the information you have discovered from experts who have carefully studied this subject.

+For our smartphone essay, perhaps you could mention a quote from a technology reporter who has been following the rise of smartphones for years.

 E: Examples

-This would be concrete subject matter to support your point.
-Maybe here you can list some of the smart phone apps which have been proven to increase productivity in the workplace.
+Maybe here you can list some of the smartphone apps which have proven to increase productivity in the workplace.

 S: Significant/Summarizing sentence

 This is the last sentence in the body paragraph which summarizes your point and ends this part of your essay.
-There should be no doubt in the reader’s mind that you have finished talking about your topic, and you are moving on to another in the next paragraph.
+There should be no doubt in the reader's mind that you have finished talking about your topic, and you are moving on to another in the next paragraph.
+Here's how we could conclude this paragraph on smartphones and productivity:

-This hypothetical paragraph could be.
-“Smart phones have transformed the productivity of the modern workforce.”
+Smartphones have transformed the productivity of the modern workforce.

 3. Write the conclusion

-Once you have written your body paragraphs, you’re on the home stretch.
+Once you have written your body paragraphs, you're in the home stretch.
 You have presented all of your points and supported them with the appropriate subject matter.
 Now you need to conclude.

 A lot of students are confused by conclusions.
 Many of them have heard different rules about what is supposed to be included.